openstack/monasca-api/README.md

 ## Build

 Requires mon-common from https://github.com/hpcloud-mon/mon-common.
-Download and do mvn install
+Download and do mvn install from within the java directory.

 ```
+cd java
-mvn package
+mvn clean install
 ```

 ## Usage